MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 In the code, we export the `useWalletProvider` hook, which leverages the `useContext` hook to consume the `WalletProviderContext`.

-The benefits of having this separate file exporting the hook is that components can directly call `useWalletProvider() ` instead of using `useContext(WalletProviderContext)`, making the code cleaner and more readable.
+The benefit of this separate file exporting the hook is that components can directly call `useWalletProvider() ` instead of `useContext(WalletProviderContext)`, making the code cleaner and more readable.
-As well it encapsulates the context consumption logic, promoting better separation of concerns and potentially allowing for easier updates or changes to the context logic and state for added features and maintenance.
+It also encapsulates the context consumption logic, promoting better separation of concerns and allowing for more accessible updates or changes to the context logic and state for added features and maintenance.

 With `WalletProvider.tsx` and `useWalletProvider.tsx` in place, our dapp can now efficiently manage and access wallet-related state and functionality across various components.
-We can now wrap our entire application (or at least the part that require wallet connection and access) with a `<WalletProvider></WalletProvider>` component.
-This provides the wallet context to all child components wrapped.
+We can now wrap our entire application (or at least the part that requires wallet connection and data) with a `<WalletProvider></WalletProvider>` component, providing the wallet context to all child components wrapped.

 Add the following code to `src/utils/index.ts`: